 Sometimes things change once a child custody plan has been reached or ordered.
 One parent may remarry, lose a job or get a new one, or have to move hundreds of miles away.
 Sometimes, the other parent doesn’t “play fair” with visitation, or does things that make you worry about the children’s well-being.
 Child custody laws allow you to change an existing child custody arrangement, with a good reason, but it requires a court order to change it.
 Once a judge has issued a custody and visitation order or approved a parenting plan, any changes to that plan must have the agreement of both parents, usually in writing.
 If the parents can’t agree on a change or modification to the plan, one of the parents must file a motion before the court to obtain the changes that they would like.

 Child custody cases are extremely complex and can be very stressful for the parties involved and their children.
 While it is tempting to avoid the costs of an attorney by representing yourself, most parents obtain a more favorable child custody result through attorney assistance.
 Furubotten Law is committed to helping clients on all levels and at all stages of your child custody case.
-We offer full representation for child custody matters for those who are able to retain an attorney to handle all aspects of the case.
+We offer full representation for child custody matters for those who are able to retain an experienced child custody attorney to handle all aspects of the case.
 We also offer our attorney assisted services for those who can only afford limited attorney involvement.
 We can consult with you, discuss the difficulties, challenges and strengths of your case, and even prepare paperwork at your direction.

 We have solutions for almost every budget.
 When you just can’t afford full attorney representation,check out our Attorney Assisted Services page to find out about obtaining limited services for: